-The English curriculum offers a balanced and academically rigorous program based on the Common core State
+The English curriculum offers a balanced and academically rigorous program based on the Common Core States Standards.
+All students are required to take 4 years (40 credits) in English to graduate from high school.

 UC/CSU and NCAA Accepted English Courses